-Are your worried your kids or family members require too many Christmas presents?
+Are you worried your kids or family members require too many Christmas presents?

 I absolutely love the memories I have of Christmas!